Marge Champion: Legacy and honors

 Champion was interviewed in numerous documentaries, including for the behind-the-scenes documentary directed by Oscar-winner Chris Innis, The Story of the Swimmer, which was featured on the 2014 Grindhouse Releasing/Box Office Spectaculars Blu-ray/DVD restoration of The Swimmer.
-She was also interviewed at a Hollywood film festival screening of The Swimmer by filmmaker Allison Anders for the same release.
+She was also interviewed at a screening of The Swimmer by filmmaker Allison Anders for the same release.
 Champion and Donald Saddler, who met while performing together in the Follies in 2001, are the subjects of a short film about the two dancers leading meaningful lives at age 90.
 She still danced twice a week with choreographer, actor, and an original member of American Ballet Theatre, Donald Saddler, who first performed at Jacob's Pillow in 1941.
 The still-spry dance partners were making a documentary "Still Dancing," which chronicles their biweekly dance sessions.